ptdolan/PhyloTorials/Week_1.md

 [link](https://github.com/brewsci/homebrew-bio)

 After adding the correct repositories (see: [link](https://github.com/brewsci/homebrew-bio)), we installed the programs with:
->  'brew install muscle'
+>  brew install muscle

->  'brew install fasttree'
+>  brew install fasttree

 We can run these programs using the commands:

->  'muscle -in myUnaligned.fasta -out myAligned.aln'
+>  muscle -in myUnaligned.fasta -out myAligned.aln

->  'FastTree myAligned.aln > myFastTree.tree'
+>  FastTree myAligned.aln > myFastTree.tree

 ---